jayJs/jay-l10n/README.md

 ```

 **l(word,language)**
-l() translates the word on the fly.
-Use l() when adding content dynamically.
+Use this when adding content dynamically.
 ```
-// This here clears the div "hello" and adds the translation of "hello" to it in english var language = "eng";
+// This here clears the div "hello" and
+// adds the translation of "hello" to it in english. var language = "eng";
 $("#hello").empty().append(l("hello",language)); // get the desired language translation of "hello".
 ```